SAP-samples/btp-azure-opensap/Week2/Unit1/README.md

 ![There are no apps available.
 That's all fine.](./images/app-overview.png)

-### Step 4a - Make the Microsoft365 Developer account a Co-Administrator for the Azure Subscription
+---
+**Continue with your Azure account here**
+---

-4a.1  Open the [Azure Portal](http://portal.azure.com) with your **Azure account** (the one you have created in [Week 1, Unit3](../../Week1/Unit3/README.md)) and search for Subscription in the search bar.
+4.13  Open the [Azure Portal](http://portal.azure.com) with your **Azure account** (the one you have created in [Week 1, Unit3](../../Week1/Unit3/README.md)) and search for Subscription in the search bar.
 Click on the corresponding entry to navigate there.
  ![Click on Subscription](./images/Subscription.png)

-4a.2 Select the Subscription that you are using.
+4.14 Select the Subscription that you are using.
  ![Select Subscription](./images/SelectSubscription.png)

-4a.3 Select Access Control (IAM)
+4.15 Select Access Control (IAM)
  ![Select Access Control](./images/SelectIAM.png)

-4a.4 Select Add Co-Administrator
+4.16 Select Add Co-Administrator
  ![Select Co-Administrator](./images/SelectAddCoAdmin.png)

-4a.5 Now search for your Microsoft 365 Developer account and click on add to add this user as Co-Administrator.
+4.17 Now search for your Microsoft 365 Developer account and click on add to add this user as Co-Administrator.
 From now on, always use the Microsoft 365 Developer account to log on to your Azure subscription.
  ![Add Co-Administrator](./images/AddCoAdmin.png)

 ### Step 5 - Add Microsoft365 Developer Account as Administrator in SAP BTP Trial account